-\The library is a place where only academic work or inquiry should be occurring-anyone using an electronic device therein must do so for such a reason.
+^{}The library is a place where only academic work or inquiry should be occurring-anyone using an electronic device therein must do so for such a reason.

-\\Students must stay within the following boundaries on campus during the day: South - the berm and the Grinnell driveway; West - the weed-grown property line; North - the wire fence, East - the wood fence.
-The upper field is off limits unless a student is accompanied by a faculty or staff member.
+^{}Students must stay within the following boundaries on campus during the day: South - the berm and the Grinnell driveway; West - the weed-grown property line; North - the wire fence, East - the wood fence.
+The upper field is off limits unless a student is accompanied by, or given specific permission by, a faculty or staff member.